Peru is a fantastic destination.

 The Best Time to Visit Lima

-As Lima (Peru’s capital city), is often simply the gateway to Peru and the country’s other areas, it’s best to plan your journey for Cusco, the Sacred Valley, and the Amazon Rainforest.
+Lima (Peru’s capital city) is often the gateway to Peru and the country’s other areas.
+Because of this, it’s best to plan your journey for Cusco, the Sacred Valley and the Amazon Rainforest.

-But it’s also worth noting what the temperature and weather will be in Lima, as you may be here for a night or two either side of your vacation.
+However, it’s worth noting what the temperature and weather will be in Lima, as you may be here for a night or two either side of your vacation.

 Lima is a very dry city and rarely experiences wet weather.
 The temperature in Lima between December and April is around 25°C (77°F) and then 19 to 22°C (66 to 72°F) between May and November.
 Nights over the winter months can get down to 13°C (55°F).